Faculty Profile: Hugh L Brady

 Main Profile Content

 He is admitted to the practice of law in Texas and Vermont, and is a member of the bars of the U.S. Supreme Court, the U.S. Court of Appeals for the Fifth Circuit and the U.S. District Courts for the Eastern, Northern, Southern, and Western Districts of Texas.
-Brady is a member of the Education Committee of the Institute of Parliamentary and Political Law in Ottawa and serves on the Legislative Committee of the Austin Bar Association.
-In 2011, the UT Student Bar Association named Brady as one of two Faculty Members of the Year.
+Brady served as a member of the Education Committee of the Institute of Parliamentary and Political Law in Ottawa.
+In 2011, the UT Student Bar Association named him as one of two Faculty Members of the Year.

-Brady was editor-in-chief of the Boston University Public Interest Law Journal, worked for United States Circuit Judge Juan Torruella, and sat for and passed the Texas bar examination while still a third-year law student.
+Brady was editor-in-chief of the Boston University Public Interest Law Journal, worked for United States Circuit Judge Juan Torruella (who was appointed by President Reagan), and sat for and passed the Texas bar examination while still a third-year law student.
 Before becoming a lawyer, Brady worked as a reporter, political newsletter publisher, lobbyist, marketing firm executive, and legislative aide.
 The son of a preacher and a horsewoman, he was raised in Jack, Palo Pinto, and Dallas counties.

 July 8, 2022

 The Parliamentary Case of Goodwin v.
 Fortescue: The Role of Legal Mentalité in Constitutional Change